sunilmalik1993/sunilmalik/content/home/CV.md

 +++

-**Suprit Singh** is a Postdoctoral researcher in theoretical physics at the University of New Brunswick, Fredericton.
+**Suprit Singh** is an Assistant Professor of Physics at the Department of Physics, IIT Delhi.
 His research focuses on areas of quantum gravity including cosmological effects in inflation, Einstein's blunder: Lambda, and black holes.

 > Selected for Kaleidoscope in Physical Review D July 2017